-The nails belonging to this group were found only in the Zwammerdam 4 ship.
-The head can have a diameter that goes from 1,5 to 5,0 cm and beneath it can still be found some grams of caulking material.
-These nails are employed as aid to waterproofing.
-For this reason the heads have undergone to a huge level of degradation, in the majority of the cases only the stem is found inside the wood planks.
-Only in some boards of the Zwammerdam 6 these nails are found in their original position.
+The nails belonging to this group have a large head that can have a diameter that goes from 1,5 to 5,0 cm and beneath it can still be found some grams of caulking material.
+In Zwammerdam 6 only the shaft of some of these nails are found in their original position.
+The heads are broken off.